Ultrasound

 Subject overview

-Ultrasound is a people-orientated discipline and integrates aspects of health sciences and imaging technology.
-Sonographers are health professionals who utilise their knowledge of human anatomy, pathophysiology, technology and physics in order to obtain diagnostic images which assist in the diagnosis of disease and foetal abnormalities.
+Ultrasound integrates aspects of health sciences and imaging technology.
+Sonographers are health professionals who utilise their knowledge of human anatomy, pathophysiology, technology and physics in order to obtain diagnostic images that assist in the diagnosis of disease and foetal abnormalities.

 Ultrasound is a patient-centred profession.
-The role involves acting as an advocate for patients, displaying a high level of professionalism and functioning as part of a multidisciplinary team.
-Sonographers are required to perform high-quality diagnostic imaging procedures and ensure holistic patient care.
+Sonographers act as advocates for patients, displaying a high level of professionalism and functioning as part of a multidisciplinary team.
+They're required to perform high-quality diagnostic imaging procedures and to ensure holistic patient care.

 The role of the sonographer is ever-changing with the introduction of more complex technologies, increasing demand on clinical imaging services and ongoing educational opportunities.